 For 75 years in Massachusetts and 100 years nationally, “Easter Seals,” or now “Easterseals” has been changing the way the world defines and views disabilities with innovative programs and legislative advocacy.
 “We make profound, positive differences in people’s lives every day with our personalized programs and services that are constantly responding to the evolving unmet needs of people in the state,” said Easterseals President & CEO, Paul Medeiros.
 This purpose statement is broad to emphasize larger social concepts that Easterseals is responsible for such as breaking down inclusion barriers with innovation, dispelling stereotypes, and emphasizing the concept of potential through unique programs and services that empower children and adults with disabilities.
 The new look is in the form of a brighter and sleeker logo, which utilizes a bright burst graphic to represent a burst of sunshine, rays of hope, and the support of an entire community.
 “Our look may change, but our commitment to providing services for people with disabilities to fully live, learn, work, and play within their local community stays strong.
 We remain the vital resource for people with disabilities, veterans, caregivers and families.”

-Since its founding in 1944, Easter Seals Massachusetts has had one mission: ensuring that children and adults with disabilities have equal opportunities to live, learn, work and play.
+75 years ago, Easter Seals Massachusetts had one simple, yet powerful mission: ensuring that children and adults with disabilities have equal opportunities to live, learn, work and play.